-Note again that a reader can consider the set $I_\bu$ to consist of even simple roots only in order to avoid the complexity as in this case we already obtain sufficiently new results.
-In particular, when $I_\bu$ consists of even simple roots only, $\Gamma$ and $\tilde \Gamma$ coincide and we only need to use Lusztig's braid group actions in the definition of $B_j$.
+Note that for simplicity, a reader can consider the case when $I_\bu$ consists only of even simple roots.
+This simplification helps avoid complexity, and even in this case, we still obtain significant new results.
+Notably, when $I_\bu$ exclusively consists of even simple roots, the diagrams $Y$ and $X$ coincide, and we only need to employ Lusztig's braid group actions in the definition of $B_j$.

-We also establish the coideal subalgebra property of $\Ui$ in $\U$ (see Proposition \ref{prop:coideal}) generalizing the non-super constructions (cf. \cite{Let99,Let02,Ko12}).
-The original methods in \cite{Let99,Let02,Ko12} does not directly apply to the super case and we give a new proof for the super type AIII case.
+Additionally, we establish the coideal subalgebra property of $\Ui$ in $\U$ (see Proposition \ref{prop:coideal}), which generalizes the non-super constructions in \cite{Let99,Let02,Ko14}.
+We note that the original methods used in \cite{Let99,Let02,Ko14} do not directly apply to the super case.
+As a result, we provide a new proof specifically tailored for the super type AIII case.

-We then establish new quantum $\imath$Serre relations (Proposition \ref{prop:BSerre1}) by applying the projection technique \cite{Let99,Let02,Ko12} and obtain a natural filtration on $\Ui$ (Proposition \ref{prop:filtration}), whose associated graded algebra $gr \Ui$ is essentially isomorphic to the negative half of the quantum supergroup $\U$ (modulo the Cartan part.
+Subsequently, we establish new quantum $\imath$Serre relations (Proposition \ref{prop:BSerre1}) by employing the projection technique introduced in \cite{Ko14}.
+This allows us to obtain a natural filtration on $\Ui$ (Proposition \ref{prop:filtration}), where the associated graded algebra $gr \Ui$ is essentially isomorphic to a parabolic subalgebra of $\U$ modulo the Cartan part.
 Moreover, we establish the quantum Iwasawa decomposition of $\U$ with respect to $\Ui$ in Theorem~\ref{thm:Iwasawa}.

-After establishing the quantum supersymmetric pair $(\U,\Uinew)$, we proceed to establish a multi-parameter $\imath$Schur duality of type AIII between $\Uinew$ and the Hecke algebra of type B, cf. \cite{BW18a,BWW18,SW21}.
+Having established the quantum supersymmetric pair $(\U,\Uinew)$, we proceed to establish a multi-parameter $\imath$Schur duality of type AIII between $\Uinew$ and $\HB$, the Hecke algebra of type B (cf. \cite{BW18a,BWW18,SW23}).

 Let $\W$ be the natural representation of $\U$.
 We show that $\W^{\otimes d}$ possesses a right $\HB$-module structure (Proposition \ref{prop:Heckeaction}) and a left $\Ui$-module structure via the comultiplication in the same time.
 Under the assumption on the parameters \eqref{eq:para}, we show that the actions of $\Ui$ and $\HB$ commute with each other and form a double centralizer property; see Theorem \ref{thm:UiHB}.